Are you looking for ways to save on energy in your home?

 Heating systems like heat pumps are much better for the environment because they don’t produce any carbon emissions.
 This is due to the fact they use energy from the ground and surrounding air rather than fossil fuels to heat your home.

-In order to qualify for this Boiler Upgrade Scheme, you need to own the property home and you must be replacing a fossil fuel heating system (such as oil, gas or electric) with a new, eco heating system.
+In order to qualify for this Boiler Upgrade Scheme, you need to own the property.
+You also must be replacing a fossil fuel heating system (such as oil, gas or electric) with a new, eco heating system.

 How much could you save?